muntasirrahman/car-nd/BehavioralCloning/writeup_report.md

 The network uses Adam optimizer to reduce mean square error.

 I tried following approaches at image pre-processing, but it does not work:
-* YUV color scale, it doesn't significantly reduce error loss
+* YUV color scale, it does not reduce error, does not work.
-* Add extra steering wheel measurement factor for image from left camera and right camera, but not only it doesn't reduce error, but it also increase  it.
+* Adding extra steering wheel measurement factor:
+  * for image from left camera and right camera.
+  * The extra measurement factor increase error.

-I add a Dropout layer with rate 0.4 which does work reduce error.
+I add a Dropout layer with rate 0.4 which does reduce error.

-I also tried to modify the network
+I also tried to tune the neural network by:
-* Modify the 5th convolution layer, by using 1x1 filter, but it doesn't reduce error.
+* Modify the 5th convolution layer
+  * by using 1x1 filter, but it does not work.
-* Add a Dropout layer after each fully connected network layer, but it doesn't reduce error rate.
+* Insert a dropout layer, in between each Dense layer, but it does not reduce error rate.

 #### 3. Creation of the Training Set & Training Process